Ready to Get Started?

-Flexport’s Post-Covid Indicator (PCI) measures the balance between U.S. consumers’ spending on goods versus services.
-Our latest forecast shows the balance is expected to swing further to goods during peak season compared to both summer stability and the prior year.
+Flexport’s Post-Covid Indicator measures the balance between U.S. consumers’ spending on goods versus services.
+Our latest forecast shows the preference for goods will continue at close to current, elevated levels throughout the first quarter of 2022.

 Covid-19 triggered a boom in demand for goods, but how long will it last?
 We analyze exclusive shipping data to peek into the future.
 The monthly Flexport Post-Covid Indicator shows how demand could shift in the coming months.